Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 **Version**

+Script API modules have their own versions, since 1.19.20 they follow semantic versioning (that follows the format of X.Y.Z) to determine new features release in the API.

--   Before 1.19.20 - `[ 0, 1, 0 ]`
+-   Before 1.19.20

+	All API modules uses `[ 0, 1, 0 ]`.
+GameTest Framework experiment must be activated to use in world.

--   1.19.20+ - `"1.0.0-beta"`
+-   1.19.20+

+	All API modules have their versions incremented to `"1.0.0-beta"`, new features/changes are available in the beta version, and `0.1.0` having old developments and features in the API.
+GameTest Framework experiment must be activated to use in world.

--   1.19.50+ - Available versions
+-   1.19.50+

+	Stable API modules, these do not require the Beta APIs experiment to be turned on.
+This initial API set is narrow, but more APIs into non-beta modules over the coming months.

 	- @minecraft/server:
-		- `1.1.0-beta`: Latest beta API module with lots of experimental features to manipulating a Minecraft world, including entities, blocks, dimensions, and more.
-Requires the Beta APIs experiment to be turned on.
+		- `1.0.0`

-		- `1.0.0`: Latest stable API module, do not require the Beta APIs experiment to be turned on.
-This initial API set is narrow, but more APIs into non-beta modules over the coming months.
+	Beta API modules, requires the Beta APIs experiment to be turned on in world settings, with lots of experimental features in the API.

-		- `0.1.0`: Alpha API module.
-Requires the Beta APIs experiment to be turned on.
+	- @minecraft/server:
+		- `1.1.0-beta`
+		- `0.1.0` (module is named `mojang-minecraft`, not `@minecraft/server` when importing module)

 	- @minecraft/server-ui:
-		- `1.0.0-beta`: Latest beta API module to create and display a simple dialog-based user experiences.
-Requires the Beta APIs experiment to be turned on.
-		- `0.1.0`: Alpha API module.
-Requires the Beta APIs experiment to be turned on.
+		- `1.0.0-beta`
+		- `0.1.0` (module is named `mojang-minecraft-ui`, not `@minecraft/server-ui` when importing module)

 	- @minecraft/server-gametest:
-		- `1.0.0-beta`: Latest beta API module that provides testing content experiences in Minecraft.
-Requires the Beta APIs experiment to be turned on.
+		- `1.0.0-beta`

 	- @minecraft/server-net:
-		- `1.0.0-beta`: Latest beta API module.
-Requires the Beta APIs experiment to be turned on and only works in Bedrock dedicated servers.
+		- `1.0.0-beta` (Bedrock dedidcated server only, must enable in `permission.json`)

 	- @minecraft/server-admin:
-		- `1.0.0-beta`: Latest beta API module.
-Requires the Beta APIs experiment to be turned on and only works in Bedrock dedicated servers.
+		- `1.0.0-beta` (Bedrock dedidcated server only)

 As of release 1.19.30, you can also specify dependencies using `module_name`: